Ontario Steelhead Fishing: A Complete Guide

 Fishing for steelhead in Ontario is widespread since Ontario shorelines are hundreds of kilometers long and line Lake Ontario, Lake Erie, Lake Huron, Georgian Bay, and Lake Superior.

-All of these great lakes have abundant steelhead.
+All of these Great Lakes have abundant steelhead.
 The image is me with a small stream steelhead from Ontario.

 Ontario has more steelhead rivers and more shoreline areas than any other state around the great lakes.